l1npengtul/nokhwa/README.md

 ## Issues
 If you are making an issue, please make sure that
  - It has not been made yet
+ - Attach what you were doing, your environment, steps to reproduce, and backtrace.
+Thank you!

 ## Contributing
 Contributions are welcome!